MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMTaskSequence.md

 ### Example 3: Export Several Task Sequences by Creating an Array (Part of Script)

+This code creates an array of task sequences, then exports them all.
+It uses much of the information from the actual task sequence to create the folder structure and file name during the export.
+It also allows you to export it with comments.

 ```powershell
 $TaskSequenceTable= @(
         @{ TSName = 'TaskSequence_A'; TSPackageID = "PS200038"; Comment = "Comments about TS_A"}